Pages 1-2: Table of Contents

 Small States & Territories applies this Creative Commons designation to the work it publishes:

-This license allows for redistribution, as long as it is passed along unchanged and in whole, with credit to the original author/s.
+This license encourages and allows for free redistribution, in part or in whole, with credit to the original author/s.
 The articles in Small States & Territories are open-access articles distributed under the terms and conditions of this Creative Commons Attribution licence.